NLnetLabs/rtrtr/source/manual-page.rst

       default of warn to *info*, specifying it more than once increases it to *debug*.

-      See `Logging`_ below for more information on what information is logged at the different levels.
+      See `LOGGING`_ below for more information on what information is logged at the different levels.

 .. option:: -q, --quiet